mvrzan/flex-dialpad-queue-list/README.md

 ## How it works

-The _Dialpad Filtered Queue List_ replaces the out-of-the-box queue dropdown component and with a custom component that displays the queues the worker is assigned to, instead of a list of all queues available.
+The _Dialpad Filtered Queue List_ replaces the out-of-the-box queue dropdown component with a custom component that displays the queues the worker is assigned to, instead of a list of all queues available.

 ![](./screenshots/flex_dialpad_queue_list.gif)